Irish Government Survives Confidence Vote Amid Fuel Crisis Aftermath

 What's Next

 The government faces the immediate challenge of ensuring fuel supply chains return to normal following the protests.
-Longer-term, it must address the structural issues that made Ireland so vulnerable to fuel price shocks.
+The excise duty reductions are set to expire on 31 July 2026, meaning the government will face renewed pressure ahead of that deadline.
+Longer-term, the crisis is expected to accelerate discussions about Ireland's energy security and the pace of the transition to renewable energy.
 Political analysts will be watching closely for any further signs of instability within the coalition in the weeks ahead.
-For more, see The Irish Times Politics.
+For more, see Irish Government Fuel Support Package and RTÉ News: Belfast Fuel Protests.